nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

-3a.
-The given index is invalid
+2b.
+The given INDEX is invalid

 > 3a1.
 DoMePlease shows an error message <br>
   Use case resumes at step 2

-{More to be added}
+2c.
+The given FIELDS are invalid

+>3b1.
+DoMePlease shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements